 How does a hospital find C-diff?

-Historically, colony forming clusters c-diff are identified by surveillance, or by assuming.
+Historically a facility would rely exclusively on surveillance.
 Today a hospital or LTC Home can use our K9 team to accurately locate the bacteria on surfaces.
 When you measure it you can do something about it.

 Will your dog(s) be disruptive or cause harm?